Tomoko L. Kitagawa is a writer and historian of mathematics.

 Her first book, published in Japan in 2012, introduced the content of her Harvard history classes, and become a national bestseller.
 She was selected as one of the 100 most influential people in Japan and one of the 100 most amazing Japanese women.
 Her work was also recognized by the Japanese Cabinet Office; she received a thank you letter praising her “passion without borders” from the Minister of State for Special Missions.

-While publishing four more books in Japan, she has also continued her academic work at various institutions in the United Kingdom, Germany, and the United States.* She has studied the premodern epistolary cultures and gender, and experimented with various techniques related to digital humanities for scholarly presentations.
+While publishing four more books in Japan, she has also continued her academic work at various institutions in the United Kingdom, Germany, the United States, and South Africa.* She has studied the premodern epistolary cultures and gender, and experimented with various techniques related to digital humanities for scholarly presentations.
 Her current research concerns the spread of mathematical ideas during the seventeenth century.

-* Special thanks to the faculty members of the following academic institutions for hosting and supporting her research: the Needham Research Institute (2012–14), the Isaac Newton Institute for Mathematical Sciences (2013–14), Wolfson College Cambridge (2014), the Max Planck Institute for Mathematics (2015), the University of California, Berkeley (2016–17), and the University of Oxford (2018-).
+* Special thanks to the faculty members of the following academic institutions for hosting and supporting her research: the Needham Research Institute (2012–14), the Isaac Newton Institute for Mathematical Sciences (2013–14), Wolfson College Cambridge (2014), the Max Planck Institute for Mathematics (2015), the University of California, Berkeley (2016–17), the University of Pretoria (2019), and the University of Oxford (2018-).